ianmicheal/DREAMNEO-CD-1.0/README.md

 A smaller version of this bios file exists on the internet, however this will no longer work with DREAMNEO CD(v 1.0 onwards)

-NEOCD IS FREE, SOURCE CODE IS FREE.
+DREAMNEO-CD-1.0 IS FREE, SOURCE CODE IS FREE.
 SELLING IS NOT ALLOWED.
 YOU CAN REUSE SOURCE CODE AND TECHNICAL KNOWLEDGE AS LONG AS IT IS NOT FOR COMMERCIAL PURPOSES.